nithinyell/iOS-Important-Questions/Memory Management.md

 - Structs with `Sendable` properties are automatically `Sendable`
 - Classes must be explicitly marked and must be thread-safe to be `Sendable`
 - `@Sendable` on closures ensures they only capture `Sendable` values
+- The `actor` itself is Sendable — meaning you can pass a reference to the actor across threads safely.

 ### Structured Concurrency and lifetime